 The introduction of the eSIM is a big change.
 In fact, for device personalisation and customer account identification, it’s the most significant one for decades.
 Now, the momentum of eSIM adoption is accelerating.
 With at least 158 mobile service providers already offering eSIM services for smartphones.
 Notably, spanning more than 60 countries.
 (Source GSMAi eSIM Report June 2020).

 So, to help this growth of the eSIM, there needs to be a standardised approach to eSIM management.
 Since interoperability and efficiency are at the heart of its success.
 For this reason, our three eSIM services underpin the open operation of its ecosystem.
 Instilling confidence, by providing rigorous security, ease of adoption and a good customer experience.

 GSMA now has First Level EID Assignment Authority.
 (As defined and requested in SGP.29, GSMA EID Definition and Assignment.)
 So it’s responsible for coordinating the issuance and use of the eUICC identification numbers for manufacturers that follow the new EID structure.
 (As defined in SGP.29.)

 Consequently, we have introduced the GSMA eUICC Identity Scheme (eIS).
 This service provides eUICC manufacturers with the unique code necessary for them to produce globally unique, eUICC serial numbers.
 Markedly, this scheme complements the existing ITU E.118 scheme.

-GSMA eSIM Discovery provides a global operator and device manufacturer agnostic service enabling eSIM-enabled consumer devices to identify where to acquire their subscriber profile.
+While GSMA eSIM Discovery provides an agnostic service for global operators and device manufacturers.
+Chiefly, it enables eSIM consumer devices to identify where to acquire their subscriber profile.

-And the GSMA eUICC Security Assurance scheme has been established to instil confidence that eUICC products have reached rigorous industry security standards.
+Finally, there’s the GSMA eUICC Security Assurance scheme.
+This has been established to instill confidence that eUICC products have reached rigorous industry security standards.